 The quality of the video does not matter!
 We just need to be able to see and hear you.
 Presentations can be held in Swedish or English.

 Submit your video no later than 1 August.
-You will be notified by 3 August if your application to participate in the online heat has been successful.
+You will be notified in a week if your application to participate in the online heat has been successful.
+Submit your video here!

 ForskarFredag, the science festival that organises the Researchers’ Grand Prix, seeks to showcase the diversity of Swedish research and researchers.
 To reflect this, competitors will be selected based on their performance, personal profile and research field to ensure a wide range of researchers are represented in the competition.

 If you get accepted to participate in the online heat:

 Congratulations!
 First step complete… Now is the time to start working on your complete four minute presentation.
 To help you improve your presentation, you will be given an online session with a presentation coach.
 The coaching will take place for one hour between in August (scheduled in agreement with the coach).